 Take a study break in the great outdoors.
 Get your tourist on with a visit to one of Sydney’s national parks, lakes, waterfalls or coastal walks.
 Concrete Playground has you sorted for ideas with this ultimate list of outdoor adventures.
-Alternatively, relive your primary school days with a day-trip to the Royal Easter Show, show bags and all, or if you’re looking for an after dusk activity, why not go for a night at the theatre?
-The Seymour Centre is showing The Flick, a play about the ups and downs of everyday life set in the empty aisles of a movie theatre.
-If you’re feeling sporty, pick a side for the Sydney AFL derby when the Sydney Swans take on the GWS Giants on 7 April.
+Alternatively, re-live your primary school days with a trip to the Royal Easter Show, show bags and all.

-With plenty of shows returning to streaming services this April, jump on board and watch the new season of Unreal on Stan or Jessica Jones on Netflix.
+With the weather starting to turn chilly, it's the perfect time to curl up with a blanket, a hot chocolate and one of these binge-worthy shows.
+Already seen these ones?
 If you’re questing for something new, you’re bound to find a series that hits the mark on this Buzzfeed list.
 Or, if you're a fan of the big screen, there are plenty of student discounts at participating cinemas like Dendy in Newtown who offer $8 tickets for students every Wednesday.

 If it's tunes you're seeking, there's nothing better than a live gig and with so many venues just a stone's throw from campus there are plenty of options at your fingertips.
-Check out what's playing at The Landsdowne or Enmore Theatre during the break.
+Check out what's playing at Enmore Theatre or Cafe Lounge during the break.